 Help to control your cholesterol levels

-For some people, lifestyle changes, like a better diet and more exercise, may prevent or treat unhealthy cholesterol levels.
+For some people, lifestyle changes, such as a healthier diet and more exercise, may prevent or treat unhealthy cholesterol levels.
 For others with high cholesterol, medication may also be needed.

 Work with your doctor to develop a treatment plan that’s right for you.
-If medication is required, be sure to take all medicines as prescribed by your doctor.
-The potential benefit to your health is well worth making these medications part of your normal routine.
+If medication is required, be sure to take it as prescribed.
+The potential benefit to your health is worth making these medications part of your normal routine.

 Types of cholesterol-lowering drugs

-Statins are recommended for most patients.
-Statins are the only cholesterol-lowering drug class that has been directly associated with a reduction in the risk of heart attack or stroke.
+Statins are recommended for most patients and have been directly associated with a reduction in the risk of heart attack or stroke.
+Statins continue to provide the most effective lipid-lowering treatment in most cases.

-Some people who do not fall into these categories may also benefit from statin therapy.
+Some people who don't fall into these categories may also benefit from statin therapy.

 Some of the major types of commonly prescribed cardiovascular medications are summarized in this section.
 We’ve included generic names as well as major trade names to help you identify what you may be taking.
 Please understand that the American Heart Association is not recommending or endorsing any specific products.
 If your prescription medication isn’t on this list, your doctor and pharmacist are your best sources of information.
 It’s important to discuss all the drugs you take with your doctor and to understand their desired effects and possible side effects.
 Never stop taking a medication or change your dosage (or frequency) without first consulting your doctor.
 Some cholesterol-lowering medications may interact with grapefruit, grapefruit juice, pomegranate and pomegranate juice.
 Please talk to your doctor about any potential risks.